-Mickey is a fifth year doctoral candidate in the Media Studies program at the School of Journalism and Communication, as well as a graduate teaching fellow in media production at the Center on Diversity and Community (CoDaC).
-After earning her MA at the UO in Folklore (with a focus on oral history), she decided to pursue a doctorate in media studies as a way of combining oral history, liberation pedagogy, and digital tools into the emerging field of Digital Storytelling.
-Mickey is a freelance photographer, trained facilitator with the Center for Digital Storytelling, and volunteers with the Trauma Healing Project, incorporating digital storytelling into healing processes with trauma survivors.
-Her dissertation, Tales of Healing: A Narrative Analysis of the Digital Storytelling Workshop Experience, is an oral history-based study that looks at personal feelings of self-efficacy and their tie to social justice.
-She has also worked for Mother Earth News, Ms., and American Health magazines on a freelance basis as an editor, photo researcher, and proofreader.
+After earning her MA at the UO in Folklore (with a focus on oral history), Mickey decided to pursue a doctorate in media studies as a way of combining oral history, liberation pedagogy, and digital tools into the emerging field of Digital Storytelling.
+Mickey is a freelance photographer, trained facilitator with the Center for Digital Storytelling, and works at the Trauma Healing Project, incorporating digital storytelling into healing processes with trauma survivors.
+Her dissertation, Tales of Healing: A Narrative Analysis of the Digital Storytelling Workshop Experience, is an oral history-based study that looks at personal feelings of self-efficacy and their intersection with social justice.
+She also works for various departments on campus as a portrait and event photographer.
+Mickey produced the multimedia project "Hiring Faculty for the Future" for the Center on Diversity and Community, as well as the campus-diversity photography project "Many Faces Many Voices: One Oregon.
+In the past, she worked for Mother Earth News, Ms., and American Health magazines as an editor, photo editor and researcher, and proofreader.